mautic/mautic-community-knowledgebase/pages/04.knowledgebase/01.installation/how-to-install-mautic-on-a-localhost/how-to-install-mautic-using-ddev/item.md

 Firstly, we change the default DDEV webserver to be Apache2 by changing the value of `webserver_type` to be `apache-fpm`.

-Secondly, we add a required PHP module by finding the line beginning with `webimage_extra_packages`, uncommenting it and settings its value to `[php7.3-imap]`.
+Secondly, we add a required PHP module by finding the line beginning with `webimage_extra_packages`, uncommenting it and setting its value to `[php7.3-imap]`.
 If you need any additional modules you can set them here as well (**make sure to replace 7.3 with whatever version of PHP is set as `php_version`**).

 Finally, we set the timezone to be whatever timezone we are in.
 Find the line that starts with `timezone`, uncomment it and set its value to the tzdata format *`"Region/City"`* corresponding to whatever timezone you are in.
 Wikipedia hosts a [list of valid tz values][tz-values].